Adding product tables to the WooCommerce shop page, category archives & search results

 - Categories with subcategories - list of categories with a product table underneath listing the products from all those subcategories

 Can I add the product table layout to some categories but not others?

 The above instructions will add the product table layout to all category pages.
 Some people like to use the product table on specific categories only.
-For example, you might be creating a WooCommerce wholesale store and want to use product tables to add a wholesale order form to your B2B categories only.

-To just show the product table layout on specific categories, you would need to add some custom code to the archive-product.php template.
+- No page builder required - To just show the product table layout on specific categories, you would need to add some custom code to the archive-product.php template.
 If you want to specify which categories should have the product table layout then you will need to reference these categories in the template.
 This is a developer-level task and if you don't have a developer then we recommend posting a job on Codeable.

 If you are using WooCommerce Product Table with our WooCommerce Protected Categories plugin, then you might want to only use the product table layout in your protected categories - while keeping the default store layout for your public categories.
 To do that, please refer to the WooCommerce Protected Categories developer documentation as a starting point.